 ILM opened its Sydney studio in the summer of 2019.
 The youngest of all of the ILM studios, the Sydney studio leverages the expertise and technological know-how developed over 40 years at Industrial Light & Magic combined with the top artists and technicians in the region.
-Knowledge and culture flow freely between the company’s four studios and the global team shares tools and workflow allowing for seamless collaboration on all shared projects.
+Knowledge and culture flow freely between the company’s five studios and the global team shares tools and workflow allowing for seamless collaboration on all shared projects.

 As we grow ILM Sydney, we are seeking a Production Coordinator to join the team and be a part of this exciting opportunity.

 The Production Coordinator’s primary emphasis is on scheduling, communication and coordination for a specific group (discipline) of artists (or multiple groups) on any given project.
 This position reports to Project (“Show”) Producer and Production Manager, while also working with other Coordinators on the project in keeping the show operating in an organized and efficient manner.
 Coordinators are also responsible for working with and delegating to the project Production Assistants.
 Each Coordinator usually works closely with their specific group of artists’ Supervisor or Lead in crewing, scheduling, and managing that group’s body of work.
 Coordinators are significant points of information on the show and need to be able to balance multiple needs, projects, and tasks at one time.

 - Work closely with your discipline supervisors and/or leads in crewing, casting and scheduling your discipline’s body of work, keeping in mind the overall show schedule, client reviews, bids, and other discipline needs.

 - Establish a process for communicating discipline targets, assignments, and priorities to your artist crew, as well as the overall show crew.
 This should be daily and/or weekly.